Tanujamahale/Real-Time-Twitter-Analytics-Dashboard/README.md

 Keep tweet messages concise (under 40 words) for better engagement.
 Schedule tweets during the 3 PM–6 PM window, which seems to be an effective period for driving interactions.

+# Task 3

+##Objective of the Task

+The aim is to analyze trends in tweet engagement by visualizing the average engagement rate over time, while segmenting the data into tweets with media content and those without.
+The specific requirements ensure a targeted analysis that focuses on engagement patterns based on various criteria.

+Key Findings:

+1. Engagement Patterns:
+Monthly trends in average engagement rates can reveal peak periods of user interaction.
+Tweets with media content generally outperform those without, indicating the importance of including visual elements.
+2. Impact of Filtered Criteria:
+Limiting analysis to specific times (3 PM–6 PM) and engagement metrics (even-numbered values) provides a focused view of high-impact tweets.
+The odd-date filter may highlight unique patterns not observed in other subsets.
+3. Influence of Media Content:
+The distinction between tweets with and without media highlights the added value of visual content for driving engagement.

+Actionable Insights:

+1. Content Strategy:
+Prioritize tweets with media, especially during months with historically higher engagement rates.
+Experiment with visual content formats (images, videos) to maximize reach and interactions.
+2. Time Optimization:
+Leverage the identified engagement windows (3 PM–6 PM) for scheduling tweets to maximize visibility and interaction.